Greek lawmakers to vote on Macedonia name change - Journal du Cameroun

 Greek lawmakers are expected to vote Thursday on a deal to change the name of neighbouring Macedonia and end one of the world’s longest diplomatic disputes.

-The debate began Wednesday and is to conclude late Thursday night with a vote on the Prespa Agreement with Skopje signed in June last year to rename the former Yugoslav republic as the Republic of North Macedonia.
+The debate began Wednesday and is to conclude late Thursday with a vote on the Prespa Agreement which was signed with Skopje in June to rename the former Yugoslav republic.

 Greek opponents of the deal plan to protest outside parliament Thursday night to defend the “Greekness” of Macedonia.

+And Communist Party activists draped giant banners outside the Acropolis, reading: “No to the Tsipras-Zaev agreement” in reference to the landmark compromise agreed between Macedonia’s Prime Minister Zoran Zaev and his Greek counterpart Alexis Tsipras.

-On Sunday, clashes between police and masked protesters left several injured in Athens as tens of thousands demonstrated against the name change.
+On Sunday, clashes between police and masked protesters left around 40 people injured as tens of thousands demonstrated in Athens against the name change.

 According to the government, “the incidents were provoked by extremists, members of the Golden Dawn, who attempted to enter parliament”.